2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Texas

 Tarrant County College also claimed a spot on our Best Liberal Arts & Humanities Associate Degree Schools in Texas list.
 It’s in the top 15% of all schools in this category.

-El Centro College not only placed well in our value ranking, but it is also #2 on our Best Liberal Arts & Humanities Associate Degree Schools in Texas list.
+El Centro College did well in our overall quality rankings, too.
+It placed #2 on our Best Liberal Arts & Humanities Associate Degree Schools in Texas list.

 The average tuition and fees for an in-state undergraduate at MCC are $4,200 a year.